 The Default Rule and Its Exceptions

-The baseline is straightforward.
+The baseline is simple.
 Money a trust receives from an entity goes to income.
-That means income beneficiaries benefit from ordinary distributions like dividends or partnership draws.
-But the statute carves out clear exceptions for receipts that represent a return of capital rather than ongoing earnings.
+This means income beneficiaries benefit from dividends or partnership draws.

 Except as otherwise provided in this section, a trustee shall allocate to income money received from an entity.

-A.R.S. § 14-7410(A)Property other than money, proceeds from selling part or all of a trust's interest in an entity, liquidation distributions, and capital gain dividends from regulated investment companies or real estate investment trusts all go to principal.
-These exceptions protect the trust's capital base so it continues to produce income over time.
+For example, property other than money goes to principal.
+So do proceeds from selling a trust's interest in an entity, liquidation payments, and capital gain dividends from investment companies or real estate trusts.

 Understanding Partial Liquidation